 Fallout 4 is a big game.
 Not only is the world massive, packed to the brim with all manner of interesting quests, characters, and locations to discover, but it also sports a number of other gameplay systems that take your adventure beyond the usual exploration that Bethesda’s RPGs are known for.
 Most notable among these is the settlement feature.
 Not content to simply provide players with a method for crafting their own gear and weaponry (which is a new addition in its own right), Fallout 4 features a robust set of tools that empowers players to create their own post-apocalyptic settlement.
-Whether that manifests as a sustainable farm of crops and mutated livestock, or heavily fortified fortress in the ruins of Boston (or both) is entirely up to you.
+Whether that manifests as a sustainable farm of crops and mutated livestock, or a fortified fortress in the ruins of Boston is entirely up to you.

 Bioshock Infinite‘s Columbia

 YouTuber GPG Shepard built a floating settlement in Fallout 4 based on Bioshock Infinite‘s floating city, Columbia, thus creating a gaming chocolate-and-peanut butter pairing.
 The floating metropolis is impressive, and captures the bright, patriotic atmosphere of Columbia.
 If you’re interested in building your own version, GPG Shepard has uploaded a list of mods and objects used to build his settlement in the sky.

 The scale of Sanctuary City, from NexusMods user grod4L, is absolutely astounding.
 Building on top of Sanctuary is nothing new; everyone gets their settlement sea legs by crafting Mama Murphy a nice new armchair, but this is something else entirely.
 More than three months’ work went into the construction of this monstrous city, and the combination of lights, buildings, and installed mods puts so much stress on his computer that it often dips below 10 frames per second in-game.